Rojalini18/Modesens-Clone/README.md

 ## Features

 - Different category of fashion accesories of men, women, kids & home decor.
-- Smooth e-commerce purchase flow from exploring different items to ordering them to your address at your convenience time
+- Smooth e-commerce purchase flow from exploring different items to ordering them to your address at your convenience time.
+- Login / Sign-Up page.
-- Completely responsive website for both desktop and mobile devices
+- Completely responsive website for both desktop and mobile devices.